Standards of Conduct

 A bias incident can be an act of bigotry, harassment, or intimidation related to an individual or group's actual or perceived age, color, creed, disability, ethnicity, gender, gender identity or expression, marital status, national origin, race, religion, sexual orientation, veteran status, or any combination of these or related factors.

-If you or someone you know experiences sexual harassment or assault, domestic violence, dating violence, or stalking, I hope you will seek support and care from one of the many confidential resources.
+Cornell offers many resources for support, including confidential resources.
 Confidential resources will not convey any identifying information to any university officials, except in rare circumstances.

 Students with disabilities